NumericalMathematics/PositiveIntegrators.jl/docs/src/convergence.md

 ## Order reduction

-It was shown in [Torlo, Öffner, Ranocha: Issues with positivity-preserving Patankar-type schemes with positivity-preserving Patankar-type schemes](https://doi.org/10.1016/j.apnum.2022.07.014) that some MPRK suffer from order reduction if the solution of the PDS is too close to zero.
+It was shown in [Torlo, Öffner, Ranocha: Issues with positivity-preserving Patankar-type schemes with positivity-preserving Patankar-type schemes](https://doi.org/10.1016/j.apnum.2022.07.014) that some MPRK methods suffer from order reduction if the solution of the PDS is too close to zero.
 We demonstrate this by solving a problem where one component of the initial condition is equal to zero.